 Can awardees use in-kind contributions from non-federal sources for the state match?

-Yes, in-kind contributions can be used to meet the non-federal matching fund requirement.
+Yes, in-kind contributions can be used to meet the non-federal matching funds requirement.
 This includes in-kind contributions from state-level entities, local governments, and other local private agencies, such as non-profit and philanthropic organizations.
 Contact your HRSA Grants Management Specialist or Project Officer to discuss any specific limitations that may apply.
-Further guidance about documentation will be included in the FY24 MIECHV NOFO.

 What does it mean for non-federal funds to be obligated for services in compliance with certain MIECHV statutory requirements and related to core components of the MIECHV Program?